Housecall Pro vs Jobber (2026): An Honest Comparison

 Can I switch later if I pick wrong?
 You can, but moving your customers and job history is a pain.
 Do yourself a favor: run two or three real jobs through each free trial before you commit.

 Will it work for my trade?
-Yep — plumbing, HVAC, electrical, cleaning, landscaping, pest control, handyman, you name it.
+Yep.
+Plumbing, HVAC, electrical, cleaning, landscaping, pest control, handyman, you name it.
 Between them they cover 50+ industries.
+We’ve broken the pick down by trade: plumbers, HVAC, electricians, cleaning, landscaping, pest control, handyman and pressure washing.

 Bottom line

-Both are top-tier in 2026, and honestly you’d be fine with either.
-But if I had to hand you one answer: most growing service businesses should start with Jobber for the lower price and elite quoting, and reach for Housecall Pro when marketing, reviews, and financing are the things that actually grow your business.
-Don’t agonize — spin up both free trials, push a couple of real jobs through, and keep the one that feels right in your hand.
+Both are top-tier in 2026 and you’d be fine with either.
+If I had to hand you one answer: most growing service businesses should start with Jobber for the lower price and the quoting, and reach for Housecall Pro when marketing, reviews and financing are what actually grow the business.
+Either way, both trials run 14 days with no card, so push two or three real jobs through each before you sign anything.